 Wrongful dismissal occurs when the employer terminates the contract of employment, and in doing so breaches the contract.
 The most common example is terminating a contract without giving the contractual notice period.
 The period of notice is a matter for agreement between the parties, but is subject to minimum periods prescribed by law.
 Wrongful dismissal claims will generally be for the payment and benefits due for the notice period.
 There's no minimum length of service requirement for an individual to claim wrongful dismissal.
 CIPD members can find out more in our Wrongful dismissal law Q&As.

 Employees (but not ‘workers’ – learn about the difference in our employment status factsheet) have the right not to be unfairly dismissed.
-The law on unfair dismissal is mainly contained in the Employment Rights Act 1996, as amended by numerous statutes.
+The law in Great Britain on unfair dismissal is mainly contained in the Employment Rights Act 1996, as amended by numerous statutes.
 The law in Northern Ireland is covered in our factsheet for CIPD members on the legal differences from Great Britain.

 The basis of unfair dismissal law is that employees have the right to be treated fairly.
 In making a claim of unfair dismissal, the employee needs to demonstrate that they were dismissed; to successfully defend the claim, the employer will then need to show that this dismissal was fair because it was for a specific reason.

 To be potentially ‘fair’, a dismissal must be for one of five reasons: